Amazon Plans To Open 3,000 Cashierless ‘AmazonGo’ Convenience Stores By 2021, Sources Say

 — Foresight ROI (@ForesightROI) September 17, 2018

 The Chicago AmazonGo store was just opened on September 17, reports the Chicago Tribune.
-It measures 2,000 square feet, and apparently, shoppers were taking their time getting acclimated to the new selection of items and prices.
+It measures 2,000 square feet, and shoppers were taking their time getting acclimated to the new selection of items and prices.
 This is ironic, since the purpose of the service is supposed to allow shoppers a super-quick shopping experience without having to stop and check out.
 However, it seems the store is already popular in Chicago, as the Chicago Tribune said lines of customers were seen waiting down the street during lunchtime on its opening day.

 “It felt a little weird, but I like the concept,” said Bill Termunde, a 32-year-old who had just bought a breakfast sandwich at the new shop.